 Sforza Castle is free to explore and you can purchase entry to a number of museums inside for €5.
 The courtyard often has displays set up inside – for example during fashion week.
 Keep a close eye on little ones around the exterior because the barrier to the moat area has really huge gaps.

 3. Leolandia Italy

-About an hours drive outside of the city you will find Leolandia Italy a fun-packed theme park your tiny humans will love!
+About an hour’s drive outside of the city you will find Leolandia Italy a fun-packed theme park your tiny humans will love!
 Explore all of Italy in one place – in miniature that is.
 Spend the day on rides or feed the animals at the petting zoo.
-I can not recommend this Leolandia enough click here to read more about our Leolandia Adventure.
+I can not recommend Leolandia enough!
+Read more about the park and about our Leolandia Adventure by clicking here.